 Why do we need this research?

-If there are defects in the lining of the womb when a baby is conceived, a woman may be more likely to have a miscarriage.
-At the moment, we’re not sure exactly why this can lead to recurrent miscarriages.
+Our researchers want to find out more about the causes of miscarriage.
+They know that the presence of defects in the lining of the womb when a baby is conceived can make a woman more likely to have a miscarriage.
+At the moment, they’re not sure exactly why.

-We want to find out what features of the womb make repeated miscarriage more likely.
-To do this, we are studying the cells and DNA in samples from the womb before women become pregnant.
+Our researchers want to find out what features of the womb make repeated miscarriage more likely.

 What’s happening in this project?